 Indicate deletions of entire lines, typography corrections, or other instructions in the following format:

 current text (if applicable)

 [written instruction in brackets]

-- Open the PDF created by the typesetter.
+- Open the PDF.
 The text in the PDF should be text that can be selected, copied, and pasted.

 - Copy the text to be corrected from the PDF and paste it into a Word document.
 Select a block of text that is long enough to represent a unique string of text.
 Use a full line so that a search for this text will only find the intended instance.

 - For the replacement text, paste the current text again and then apply the changes.